GDP (US$ Billion)

-New Zealand is Niue’s largest funder which provides substantial economic and administrative assistance to the country in the form of both direct budget support and project-related aid under the New Zealand Aid Programme.
-Tourism, development of renewal energy and economic governance are the main priorities of the governments.
-Total aid under the 2018-19 programme amounted to NZ$14.6 million (US$9.8 million).
+- New Zealand is Niue’s largest funder which provides substantial economic and administrative assistance to the country in the form of both direct budget support and project-related aid.
+In April 2019, New Zealand and Niue signed a Statement of Partnership setting out principles and priorities for cooperation, including Niue’s tourism sector, economic governance and environmental security.

-The tourism industry is small, yet there’s potential for more growth.
-Since 2014, there has been a 39% increase in tourism related products and services in Niue.
+- The tourism industry is small, yet there’s potential for more growth.
 Given the increase in air services with twice-a-week flights and improvements in infrastructure and accommodation facilities, it is evident that investment in tourism is paying off.